-The Permittee shall continue to implement a pollution prevention program, consistent with permit conditions, to prevent or reduce the discharge of pollutants in storm water runoff.
+The Permittee shall implement a pollution prevention program to prevent or reduce the discharge of pollutants in storm water runoff.
+At a minimum, the program shall include Winter Road Management, Nutrient Management, Street Sweeping and Catch Basin Cleaning, Management of

-- 1. Winter Road Management: By April 1, 2027, the Permittee shall submit its written procedure that describes in detail how the Permittee intends to implement the following conditions: - a) Road salt or other deicer shall not be applied in quantities larger than required to maintain public safety.
-The Permittee shall develop and implement a written salt application or salt reduction strategy to minimize overapplication of deicers.
-The strategy shall include a description of the temperature, precipitation event, road conditions, and other factors which warrant different management techniques.
-The plan shall also include a description of the equipment and products used and the roads and other areas, such as parking lots, that are managed by the Permittee in winter. - b) All salt application equipment shall be calibrated at least annually.
-Calibration methods shall be described in the written procedure.
-The Permittee shall document each calibration event and maintain the calibration records for 5 years. - c) The quantity of salt and other deicing products shall be tracked and reported on the annual report.
+Leaves and Grass Clippings, Storm Water Pollution Prevention Planning, and Measurable Goals.
+WRITTEN PROGRAMS: By August 1, 2026, the Permittee shall submit written procedures that describes in detail how the Permittee intends to implement each of the following:

+1. Winter Road Management

+- a) Road salt or other deicer shall not be applied in quantities larger than required to maintain public safety.
+The Permittee shall develop and implement a written salt application or salt reduction strategy to minimize over application of deicers.
+The strategy shall include a description of the temperature, precipitation event, and road conditions, and other factors which warrant different management techniques.
+The plan shall also include a description of the equipment, products used, and roads and other areas such as parking lots that are managed by the Permittee in winter. - b) All salt application equipment shall be calibrated at least annually.
+Calibration methods shall be described in the written procedure and calibration records shall be documented and kept for 5 years. - c) The quantity of salt and other deicing products shall be tracked and reported on the annual report.
 The method to track the quantity of salt and other deicing products used shall be described in the written procedure. - d) Training on the Permittee's salt strategy shall be provided at a frequency no less than every other year.
-A description of the training and participants shall be described in the written procedure. - 2.
-Nutrient Management: If the Permittee applies nutrients or fertilizers to a pervious area on a municipally controlled property that is five acres or more (such as a park, athletic facility, or golf course), the Permittee shall conduct applications in accordance with a site-specific nutrient application schedule based on appropriate soil tests.
-The nutrient application schedule shall be designed to maintain the optimal health of the turf or garden vegetation. - 3.
-Street Sweeping and Catch Basin Cleaning: If the Permittee conducts street sweeping or catch basin cleanings, by April 1, 2027, the Permittee shall submit a written procedure that, at a minimum, includes the following: - a) A description of the street sweeping and/or catch basin cleaning program, including the methodology and equipment used, the schedule and frequency of street sweeping and catch basin cleaning, and the location(s) of collected material storage and final disposal. - b) If street sweeping or catch basin cleaning is utilized to meet a water quality requirement under this permit or a previous permit, a condition stating that sweeping and catch basin cleaning shall continue at the frequency specified in the Permittee's Storm Water Management Plan.
+A description of the training and participants shall be described in the written procedure. - e) At least once each year, the Permittee shall evaluate its winter road management program to identify improvements for its salt reduction strategy.
+At a minimum, the Permittee shall assess the quantity of road salt and other deicing products used and application rates.
+A description of the evaluation shall be described in the written procedure.